pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 docker import ${PLATFORM_AUTOMATION_IMAGE_TGZ} platform-automation-image
 ```

-Then, we can run `om staged-products` to find the name of the product in Ops Manager.
+Then, we can run `om staged-products` to find the name of the product in Tanzu Operations Manager.
 ```bash
 docker run -it --rm -v $PWD:/workspace -w /workspace platform-automation-image \
 om --env ${ENV_FILE} staged-products